Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms

 While researchers continue to develop new slice discovery algorithms, there has been little evaluation of whether these algorithms help stakeholders achieve their proposed goals.
-Past human evaluations of slice discovery tools have used subjective judgments of the output slices' coherence (such as whether users can find a description that ``matches'' the majority of images in the slice) as proxies of these algorithms' utility \citep{singla2021understanding, d2021spotlight}, but stop short of verifying whether these descriptions are useful or even accurate depictions of the model's behavior.
+Past human evaluations of slice discovery tools have used subjective judgments of the output slices' coherence (such as whether users can find a description that matches the majority of images in the slice) as proxies of these algorithms' utility \citep{singla2021understanding, d2021spotlight}, but stop short of verifying whether these descriptions are useful or even accurate depictions of the model's behavior.
 In this work, we ask: Do the slices output by these algorithms help users form \emph{correct hypotheses of model behavior?}

 As a motivating example, consider a scenario where a practitioner wishes to evaluate a new object detection model designed to be deployed in an autonomous vehicle.
 The practitioner could run a slice discovery algorithm on a dataset of dash-cam photos collected from field testing, but its output (groups of photos) is not immediately actionable.
-Describing in words a group where the model underperforms (e.g. ``the model fails to identify stop signs in snowy environments'' \footnote{Scenario inspired by \citet{dunlap2023using}.}) is a prerequisite step for several downstream actions that the practitioner's company could take, such as initiating targeted data collection efforts (e.g. additional field testing to gather more data in snowy regions) or selective deployment (e.g. delaying roll-out of the new model in areas that experience snow).
+Describing in words a group where the model underperforms (\eg{} ``the model fails to identify stop signs in snowy environments'') is a prerequisite step for several downstream actions that the practitioner's company could take, such as initiating targeted data collection efforts (\eg{} additional field testing to gather more data in snowy regions) or selective deployment (\eg{} delaying roll-out of the new model in areas that experience snow).

 Unfortunately, taking action to address an \emph{incorrect} hypothesis can have several undesirable consequences.
 For example, if the model actually performs just as well in snowy environments, then the company's efforts to improve the model's performance on that group may have been better expended elsewhere, or may even worsen the model's performance on other groups \citep{li2022whac}.
 Thus, we argue that this under-examined step of hypothesis formation is critically important for many stakeholders.